Grid graphs and lattice surfaces: Introduction

 This group can be realized as a subgroup $\Delta(m,n, \infty) \subset \PGL(2, \R)=\Isom(\H^2)$ generated by reflections in the sides of a hyperbolic triangle with one ideal vertex and two angles of $\pi/m$ and $\pi/n$.
 We use $\Delta^+(m,n,\infty)$ to refer to the orientation preserving part, $\Delta(m,n,\infty) \cap \PSL(2, \R)$.

-We will describe translation surfaces $(X, \omega)$ for which $\PGL(X, \omega)$ is conjugate to $\Delta(m,n, \infty)$ or an index two subgroup of $\Delta(m,n, \infty)$.
+We will describe translation surfaces $(X, \omega)$ for which the group $\PGL(X, \omega)$ is conjugate to $\Delta(m,n, \infty)$ or an index two subgroup of $\Delta(m,n, \infty)$.
 In one sentence, these surfaces are constructed by applying Thurston's construction of pseudo-Anosov homeomorphisms to grid graphs.
 Sections \ref{sect:thurston_veech} and \ref{sect:results} explain.
 We reprove the following theorem of Bouw and M\"oller \cite{BM}.

 \begin{theorem}[Veech triangle groups] Let $m$ and $n$ be integers satisfying $2 \leq m < n < \infty$. \begin{itemize} \item If $m$ and $n$ are not both even, then there is a translation surface for which $\PGL(X, \omega)$ is conjugate to $\Delta(m,n, \infty)$. \item When $m$ and $n$ are even, there is a translation surface for which $\PGL(X, \omega)$ is conjugate to an index two subgroup of $\Delta(m,n, \infty)$.
 In this case, $\H^2/\PSL(X, \omega)$ is a hyperbolic $(m/2,n/2,\infty, \infty)$-orbifold. \end{itemize} \end{theorem} A more detailed restatement of this theorem which also covers the case $m=n$ is provided by theorem \ref{thm:veech_groups}.
-The surfaces we describe are the same as the surfaces constructed in \cite{BM} in many cases, and perhaps the same in the remaining cases.
-(See corollary \ref{cor:same} and question \ref{q:same}.)
+The surfaces we describe are the same as the surfaces constructed in \cite{BM}.
+(See Corollary \ref{cor:same} and the discussion below this corollary.)
 What sets this work apart is a concrete treatment of surfaces with these Veech groups.
 By applying Thurston's construction to grid graphs, we obtain a description of these surfaces by gluing together rectangles.
 We also provide a description of the surfaces in terms of a Riemann surface and a holomorphic $1$-form in all cases.
 This was provided in \cite{BM} in the cases when $m$ and $n$ are relatively prime.

 Our concrete treatment of these surfaces enabled us to discover finer information about these surfaces.
 See further below.
 Perhaps the following is more surprising.

 \begin{theorem}[Non-Veech triangle groups] Let $m$ and $n$ be even integers, and let $\gamma=\gcd(m,n)$.
 Under either the assumption that $m/\gamma$ and $n/\gamma$ are both odd or that $\gamma=2$, there is no translation surface for which $\Delta^+(m,n,\infty) \subset \PSL(X, \omega)$. \end{theorem} This theorem contradicts a claim that appeared in a version of \cite{BM}.
 Hubert and Schmidt remarked a proof of this theorem in the special case when $m=2$ \cite[remark 7]{HS01}.